Distributive-Network/PythonMonkey/README.md

 }
 ```

-The `pythonmonkey.bigint` object works like an int in Python, but it will be coercced as a BigInt in JavaScript:
+The `pythonmonkey.bigint` object works like an int in Python, but it will be coerced as a BigInt in JavaScript:
 ```python
 import pythonmonkey